infinum/ios-handbook/Project flow/Custom xcconfigs.md

 #### Shared

-- will contain all settings that are inherited for a specific type of project (e.g., iOS)
+- Will contain all settings that are inherited for a specific type of project (e.g., iOS)
-- you'll want to have this included in everything else
+- You'll want to have this included in everything else
-- usually compiler flags and friends ... :)
+- Usually compiler flags and friends... :)

 		//  Clang Warnings
 		OTHER_CFLAGS = -Wall -Wextra

-- you would get those from the UI by clicking on a top-level project
+- You would get those from the UI by clicking on a top-level project
 	- PROJECT -> Name Of Your Project -> Build Settings

 #### Target

-- specific target settings would be
+- Specific target settings would be:
 	- custom Info.plist
 	- developer profile for signing the app
 	- app icon
 	- analytics key
 	- Facebook key
 	- iOS version...

 ### xcconfig

-- the key/value file for storing build settings and user-defined keys
+- The key/value file for storing build settings and user-defined keys

 ```
 // Asset Catalog App Icon Set Name